This episode connects the stories of Frances M. Hurd, aka Frankie Morris (episode 44) and Delia B. Rich, the photographer profiled in this episode.

 But fate intervenes when a visiting photographer, who’s in the store, suggests to Mr. Page that he hire Cordelia Rich, to be his assistant because she looks “strong, healthy and intelligent.”

-Fast forward a few years and Delia Rich, she’s now known, is the assistant to Mr. Page, and she’s billed as that in the newspapers, and also in the directory for Emporia, Kansas at that time.
+Fast forward a few years and Delia Rich, as she’s now known, is the assistant to Mr. Page, and she’s billed as that in the newspapers, and also in the directory for Emporia, Kansas at that time.

 She’s advertising in the newspapers, as we seen with so many photographers in that period.
 She’s advertising tintyped.
 She’s advertising specials on cabinet cards.
 She advertises at one point that her specialty is baby pictures.